treehouse/keyboards/README.md

 ## Validation

 I have included a `Rakefile` in the repo with the default task of validating the JSON files.
 Please run `rake` before committing to ensure that all the files are valid.
 If the file is invalid then no keys will be shown for the code challenge.

+## License

+Keyboards is available under the MIT license.
+See the LICENSE file for more info.